StockTwits: History

+Founding and Early Years (2008-2013)

 The idea for the company came from a 2008 blog post where Lindzon suggested that Twitter would be great for stocks and markets even though he once passed on the opportunity to invest in the company.
+Stocktwits was launched in 2008 by Howard Lindzon and Soren McBeth as a Twitter application that organized financial discussions using cashtags.
 Lindzon teamed up with Soren Macbeth to form the company in 2009.
 The company utilized Twitter's application programming interface (API) to integrate StockTwits as its own "highly graphical platform of market news, sentiment and stock-picking tools."
 StockTwits utilized "cashtags" with the stock ticker symbol, similar to the Twitter hashtag, as a way of indexing people's thoughts and ideas about a company and the stock.

+Cashtags were eventually adopted by Twitter itself in 2012.

 StockTwits received the first Shorty Award in the 2008 finance category.

-Incorporation of the company Abnormal Returns in 2010 boosted the content available to StockTwits subscribers.

 StockTwits began offering a service in 2011 that allows companies to manage and monitor information within the service.
 Lindzon says it also allows a company to "monitor discussion about the company."

 Time magazine listed StockTwits as one of its 2010 "50 best websites."
 StockTwits was named one of the "top 10 most innovative companies in finance" in 2012 by FastCompany.

+Expansion and Product Innovation (2013-2023)

 As of June 2013, StockTwits had raised $8.6 million in venture capital but has not yet made a profit.
 Fifty percent of the company's revenue comes from financial data sold to clients including Bloomberg L.P. and Google.
 Lindzon believes a "cultural change" is needed for the large financial institutions to embrace this technology and that change may take as long as five years.

+In 2016, Lindzon decided to step down as CEO, although he remained actively involved in the company as its executive chairman.

 In June 2016, StockTwits Inc. announced Ian Rosen, a co-founder of Even Financial and former general manager at MarketWatch, as chief executive officer.

 In January 2017, StockTwits Inc. acquired Investing Discovery Platform SparkFin Inc.

 In December 2017, Stocktwits announced its redesigned web and mobile sites with a new feature called Discover that provided user with important stock information, curated content and earnings calendars.

 In August 2018, Stocktwits announced its launch of Rooms, a product that enables users to create new communities based on shared interests, specific stocks or trends affecting the markets.

 In October 2018, Stocktwits announced the launch of its Premium Rooms product at Stocktoberfest West, the company's premier event held in Coronado, California.
 The new feature as a part of Rooms offers users unprecedented access to exclusive content, concepts, and analysis from top investors on a subscription basis.